About

 His voiceover work can be heard on several audiobooks, the Tracing Xenakis and ICEcast podcasts from the International Contemporary Ensemble, which he also produced, as well as his own off-off-Broadway podcast, Go See a Show!
 Also a guitarist, trumpeter, vocalist, songwriter, and amateur mandolin player, Robert performs music with Todd Meredith as the duo Acoustic Pic Slide, as well as with other friends around New York.

-As a tour guide, he can be found primarily in Greenwich Village, leading ghost tours around Washington Square Park as the aforementioned “Professor Mortimer” with Haunted Manhattan, as well as leading pub crawls with Literary Pub Crawl.
+As a tour guide, he can be found primarily in Greenwich Village, leading ghost tours around Washington Square Park as the aforementioned “Professor Mortimer” or downtown in The Five Points area as “W. M. Blackwood” with Haunted Manhattan, as well as leading pub crawls with Literary Pub Crawl.

 Interviews